Login with Patreon

 “How?”

-“I can imagine the rest,” Harry said darkly, remembering how Fudge had ‘dealt’ with Barty Crouch Jr. He had been accompanied by Aurors then, and they hadn’t said a word.
+“I can imagine the rest,” Harry murmured, remembering how Fudge had ‘dealt’ with Barty Crouch Jr. He had been accompanied by Aurors then, and they hadn’t said a word.
 “Can something be done?”

-“I’ve written to Headmaster Dumbledore,” Amelia said.
+“I’ve written to Headmaster Dumbledore,” said Amelia.
 “The owl should reach him in the next two days, but I don’t know if it will be of any use.
-His mind has been on the turmoil on the continent as of late.
+His attention has been set on the turmoil on the continent as of late.
 Even if he could help, it might not be of any use.
-Albus’s tracking abilities are not superior to seasoned Aurors and Hit Wizard, and he holds no office in the Wizengamot—at most, he could serve as Juno’s witness for the defence during her trial.”
+Albus’s tracking skills are good, but outmatched by the seasoned Aurors and Hit Wizards who work that trade for a living.
+He holds no office in the Wizengamot, so expect even less legal help from him.
+At most, he could serve as Juno’s witness for the defence during her trial.”

 “Thank you, professor.”